pliniker/mo-gc/doc/Implementation-Notes.md

 required to provide the `drop()` and `Trace::trace()` methods, as the GC thread does not know concrete types at runtime.

-Because heap allocations are word aligned, pointer's two least significant bits can be used as bit flags.
+Because heap allocations are word aligned, a pointer's two least significant bits can be used as bit flags.

 The object address has four possible values in it's LSBs: